kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 If you would like the discussion to rise to the top of the discussion list in Flarum even if no one comments immediately, you can enable this feature.

 When enabled, the discussion will show as having one new unread post for users, with the date being the same as the discussion creation.

+### Use Wordpress post date as the discussion creation date

+*Since version 1.3*

+By default Flarum discussions will use the current time as their creation date.

+When enabled, the discussion creation date will be copied from Wordpress post date.

+For this option to work, you must set the Wordpress post date before publishing the post.
+It works with date in the past as well as in the future.

+If the date is in the past, the new discussion will not appear at the top of Flarum discussion list until a first user replies, even if "Set the summary post as the last post of new discussions" is enabled.

+Changing the Wordpress post date on a post that already has a linked Flarum discussion will have no effect.

 ### Action when a Wordpress post is hidden